xiaodongli1986/pythonlib/README.md

-1. What are things here

-	a.
-A collection of python routines
-	b.
-A powerful, convenient programme py_Plot
+Here I have a collection of python routines, and a powerful, convenient programme py_Plot

-2. How to install

-Install anaconda to have all libraries needed
+To install, first install anaconda

 	http://continuum.io/downloads